amcneil36/amcneil36.github.io/blogs/additional-scrum-recommendations.md

 Sprints are generally 2-4 weeks in length.
 I tend to prefer the 2 week sprint the most.
 It is also the most common sprint length that teams go with.
 The longer the sprint is, the harder it is to come u with sprint plans that are likely to hold up.

 ### Let the product owner prioritize work
-In traditional environements, a manager would choose which work to do.
-In Scrum, it is the product owner who chooses which work should be donne.
+In traditional environments, a manager would choose which work to do.
+In Scrum, it is the product owner who chooses which work should be done.
 The product owner will have a business background as well as domain knowledge and understanding of the customers so that he or she can determine which work needs to be done in which order.

 ### Recommended development team size
 Development teams should typically have around 5-7 team members.
 Too few people results in not much room for specialization and too many people results in stepping on each other's toes.